 The College offers small group tutorial assistance in Science, Math and the Arts!
-This space is located on the second floor in Averill on the Alfond Campus and the Learning Commons in Lunder on the main Campus.
+The Learning Commons is located on the second floor in Averill on the Alfond Campus and the Learning Commons in Lunder on the main Campus.
 Check your email for the schedule of tutor groups available.